 Recommendations for improving the guidelines, information and procedures contained in this handbook are solicited from all sources.
 Anyone wishing to make such recommendations should submit them to:

 Director Maintenance Technical Support Center P.O.
-Box 1600 Norman, OK 73070-6708
+Box 1600 Norman, 0K 73070-6708 ${\bf E}{\bullet}$ EFFECTIVE DATE a ken 4.
+0

-E. EFFECTIVE DATE

 These instructions are effective on receipt.